 - Each client:

 - in charge for game evolution

 - including physics

 - communicates to others a reduced game-status snapshot

-- describes only status of own player (e.g. positions + ori, its flying bullets)
+- describes only status of own player (e.g. it's transforms, transforms for its flying bullets, etc)

 - receives other partial snapshots

 - merges everything up

 - (updates statuses of other players)

 - Simple, zeroed latency

 - immediately responsive to local player controls

 - remote agents updated according to "what their client says"

 - Problem: can still need determinism

 - (who keeps NPCs / environment in sync?)

 - Problem: authoritative clients: prone to cheating!!!